 Also, a delayed application means a delayed decision.
 The period for applying for and receiving financial aid shortens.
 You also have less time to search for housing.
 You won’t have the option to file additional applications at other law schools until the next admission cycle.
 Rather than limit your options in all these areas, it makes good sense to file your application as early as possible.
 What is considered early differs from school to school, so inquire at each school where you intend to apply.

 Begin by gathering as much information about a variety of law schools as possible.
 Be sure that along with general information you inquire about the experience of minority students on the campuses you are considering.
 We emphasize gathering information about a variety of schools because it is imperative that you not limit your selection of schools initially.

-Gather information from Law School Forums, held each fall in various cities nationwide; graduate and professional school days on law school campuses; publications including The ABA-LSAC Official Guide to ABA-Approved Law Schools available from LSAC and accessible online at our homepage; your undergraduate prelaw advisor; and the law schools themselves.
+Gather information from Law School Forums, held each fall in various cities nationwide; graduate and professional school days on law school campuses; publications including the LSAC Official Guide to ABA-Approved Law Schools; your undergraduate prelaw advisor; and the law schools themselves.

 As you evaluate the schools, you should pay particular attention to locale, school reputation, school atmosphere (particularly the on-campus environment that is reported by students of your minority background), and cost.